jabadymandry/github-flow/02-Best-Practices/01-Github-Flow/README.md

 1. Log in to GitHub
 1. Go to [github.com/new](https://github.com/new) and create a _public_ repository under your _personal_ account, name it `github-flow`.
-1. Go to your terminal and create a new repository locall.
+1. Go to your terminal and create a new local repository.
 Add GitHub as the `origin` remote:

 ```bash
 mkdir -p ~/code/<user.github_nickname>/github-flow && cd $_